zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about MIME.

-   :c: The connection.
+   :param c: The connection.

-   :length: The length of *data*.
+   :param length: The length of *data*.

-   :data: The raw data of one segment of the current entity.
+   :param data: The raw data of one segment of the current entity.

    .. zeek:see:: mime_all_data mime_all_headers mime_begin_entity mime_content_hash
       mime_end_entity mime_entity_data mime_event mime_one_header http_entity_data